-- 4.3.1 The school is committed to achieving 100% in the 8 Gatsby Benchmarks, whilst working closely with the Careers and Enterprise Company (CEC) and utilising the CEC Compass benchmark assessment tool. - 4.3.2 The school is committed to providing a planned programme of careers education for all pupils in Years 8-11 along with independent information, advice, and guidance. - 4.3.3 The school endeavours to follow the statutory guidance for governing bodies, school leaders and school staff as outlined in the Careers Statutory Guidance of (Jan 2018).
+- 4.3.1 The school is committed to achieving 100% in the 8 Gatsby Benchmarks, whilst working closely with the Careers and Enterprise Company (CEC) and utilising the CEC Compass benchmark assessment tool. - 4.3.2 The school is committed to providing a planned programme of careers education for all pupils in Years 7-11 along with independent information, advice, and guidance. - 4.3.3 The school endeavours to follow the statutory guidance for governing bodies, school leaders and school staff as outlined in the Careers Statutory Guidance of (Jan 2018).
 The advice provided covers the full range of education and training options, including apprenticeships and technical routes. - 4.3.4 The school will have a stable, structured careers programme and Provider Access Statement that is published on its website. - 4.3.5 The school will have a Careers Leader in post to lead the careers programme.
-The name and contact details of the Careers Leader will be published on the school website. - 4.3.6 The school will work in partnership with their commissioning schools and local authorities, as well as post-16 providers, to provide support and advice on transitional pathways into further education or training and pathways beyond education into employment.
+The name and contact details of the Careers Leader will be published on the school website.
+The School's Designated Careers Leader is Mrs Jennifer Doyle and they can be contacted on email at jdoyle@atherton-ept.com - 4.3.6 The school will work in partnership with their commissioning schools and local authorities, as well as post-16 providers and Careers Hub, to provide support and advice on transitional pathways into further education or training and pathways beyond education into employment.